Selectboard Meeting Agenda – 6/26/25

 Staff Present: Sarah Downing, Manager of Administration, and Sue Bauer, Recording Secretary

-The following item was moved to the top of the agenda to accommodate guests who wished to speak to it.
+The following two items have been moved to the top of the agenda to accommodate guests who wish to speak to these items.

 Payroll